Emurasoft/emurasoft.github.io/en/dlg/convert/index.md

 Convert only the selection.

-## Half-width and Full-width characters list box
+## Half-width and full-width characters list box

 Allows you to select which individual characters to convert.